Low-Dose Theophylline Not Effective at Reducing COPD ...

 7. Is Theophylline a steroid?

-No, Theophylline is not a steroid.
-It is a xanthine drug known as 1,3-dimethylxanthine.
-Unlike steroids, it is not a chemical version of the body’s hormones.
-Theophylline is majorly used to treat lung diseases like chronic obstructive pulmonary disease (COPD) and asthma.
-It is not as effective in reducing inflammation as steroids.
+No, Theophylline is a xanthine drug and not a steroid.
+Unlike steroids, it is not a synthetic version of the body's hormones.
+It is primarily used to treat COPD and asthma but is not as effective as steroids in reducing inflammation.

 8. Is Theophylline still prescribed?